 The requirements for the Ph.D. include the following: passing CIS 8962, the qualifying examination (portfolio defense), and CIS 8964, preliminary examination (area exam); satisfaction of the course requirements; successfully defending a dissertation prospectus; and successfully defending a dissertation.
 All candidates for doctoral degrees in the department are required to participate in teaching activities at some time during their graduate careers unless waived by the department chair.
 Additionally, each doctoral student must complete at least one oral research presentation which is critiqued by at least one faculty member.
 This can be at the departmental research conference, or any discipline-related conference.

 The doctoral student must complete the undergraduate pre-requisites before graduating.
-The doctoral student should have completed six core courses (18 hours), two courses in each of the three areas Software, Systems, and Theory (the PhD core course requirement).
+The doctoral student should have completed four core courses (18 hours), with at least one course in each of the three areas Software, Systems, and Theory (the PhD core course requirement).
 These core courses are defined in the FSU Master’s degree requirements.
 Equivalent courses taken at other institutions must be approved by the Portfolio Evaluation Committee (PEC).
 Additionally the student shall complete CIS 5935 Introductory Seminar on Research (2).

 Students entering the program after earning a Master’s degree in Computer Science or related area must take at least four additional courses (12 hours) beyond those taken for the MS degree, at the 5000 or 6000 level, as advised by the student’s major professor and supervisory committee.
 These courses must be taken at FSU and a maximum of 2 courses (6 hours) may come from outside of the department.
 Core courses can also be used to meet this “4 additional course” requirement, provided they are taken at FSU and were not completed as part of an MS program.
 Supervised Teaching, Supervised Research, DIS and courses with prefix CGS do not count towards this requirement.

 Students entering the program after earning a bachelor’s degree in computer science or related area, must take at least ten courses (30 hours) at the 5000 or 6000 level, as advised by the student’s major professor and supervisory committee.
-Six of these courses (18 hours) must meet the PhD core course requirement.
-The remaining four courses (12 hours) must be taken at FSU and cannot be part of an MS degree program outside of the FSU Computer Science Department.
+Four of these courses (12 hours) must meet the PhD core course requirement.
+The remaining six courses (18 hours) must be taken at FSU and cannot be part of an MS degree program outside of the FSU Computer Science Department.
 A maximum of two courses (6 hours) may come from outside of the Computer Science Department.
 Supervised teaching, supervised research, DIS, and courses with prefix CGS do not count towards this requirement.